jpf91/jpf91.github.io/content/blog/2025-01-14-setting-up-hugo.md

 ---
-author: ["Johannes Pfau"]
-title: "Setting up a Hugo Blog"
+title: Setting up a Hugo Blog
+author:
+  - Johannes Pfau
-description: "A quick introduction to set up Hugo with PaperMod theme"
+description: A quick introduction to set up Hugo with PaperMod theme
+tags:
+  - Hugo
+  - IT
+ShowToc: false
+draft: false
-series: ["Blogging with Hugo"]
+series:
+  - Blogging with Hugo
 ---
 Setting up a static HTML based blog can be a bit challenging, and deciding which software and theme to use even more!
 Hugo is a widely used and well-supported solution with some great themes.
 So here's a quick start guide on how to set up a good-looking Hugo blog!